chenen3/jo/README.txt

-# Jo
+Jo is a text editor written for fun.

-Jo is a text editor in 1000 lines of code with syntax highlight and search.
+It is around a thousand lines of code with syntax highlight and search.